nullure/documentation/content/api/update-memory.md

 - Updated embeddings are re-indexed across all sectors
 - May affect query performance briefly
-- Typically completes in <100ms
+- Typically completes in less than 100ms

 ### Waypoint Preservation